 Opposition

-Discover the opposition, the largest party or coalition of parties who did not form government, with this fact sheet.
-The opposition is sometimes called the ‘alternative government’ and has a range of responsibilities in the Parliament, including closely examining the work of the government.
+Discover the opposition – the largest party or coalition of parties not in government – with this fact sheet.
+The opposition is sometimes called the ‘alternative government’ and has an important role closely examining the work of the government.

-The opposition is formed by the largest party or coalition of parties that does not have the support of the majority of members in the House of Representatives.
+The opposition is the largest party – or coalition of parties – that does not have the support of the majority of members in the House of Representatives.
 The opposition is sometimes called the alternative government because it could form government if it was to win the support of the majority of members.

 Although the opposition is formed in the House of Representatives, there are also members of the opposition in the Senate.
-The opposition may or may not hold the majority of seats in the Senate.
+Members of the opposition sit on the opposite side of the Senate and House of Representatives to members of the government.

 The opposition side of the House of Representatives.